pongasoft/external-domain-classes-grails-plugin/README.md

 In order to use the plugin:

 * install the plugin
-* `'mark'` your domain classes by annotating them with the `grails.persistence.Entity` annotation (which unfortunately adds a ton of grails and spring dependencies to your code :()
+* _mark_ your domain classes by annotating them with the `grails.persistence.Entity` annotation (which unfortunately adds a ton of grails and spring dependencies to your code :()
 * define a `grails.external.domain.packages` property in your config file (`Config.groovy`).
 Example:

         grails.external.domain.packages = ['com.acme.domain1', 'com.acme.domain2']

 How to package the plugin
 =========================

 Simply run:

-`grails package-plugin`
+    grails package-plugin